 Go to the Beach

-The No. 1 thing people think of when they think of Maui is the beach, and it's at the top of the must-do list.
+The number one thing people think of when they plan a trip to Maui is the beach.
 There are more than 80 beaches on Maui and 120 miles of coastline.
 The beaches come in sands of gold, black, green, red, and pure, shimmering white.
 And while you're at it, grab a snorkel and mask and commune with turtles and many species of fish.

 The waters of Kapalua, at the north end of Kaanapali Beach (near Black Rock), and in Makena are ideal for snorkeling, especially early in the morning.
 Many hotels rent snorkel gear, or you can rent it from one of the many dive shops around the island.